-Unless you tell us you wish to opt out (object), not only will we collect your monthly energy data as set out above, we will also collect your smart energy data on a daily basis.
-If you would prefer us not to collect this level of energy data daily you can let us know at any time by logging in to your online account (if you have one) at www.npower.com/login and going to the “Settings” page or by calling us on 0800 980 9907 or textphone 0800 413 016 (generally free from most landlines).
+Unless you tell us you wish to opt out (refuse), not only will we collect your monthly energy data as set out above, we will also collect your smart energy data on a daily basis.
+If you would prefer us not to collect this level of energy data daily you can let us know at any time by logging in to your online account (if you have one) at www.npower.com/login and going to the “Settings” page or calling us on 0800 980 9907 textphone 0800 413 016 (generally free from most landlines and from a mobile).

 We will discuss the purposes for which your smart energy data may be used in greater detail with you either when you contact us, or we will get in touch with you prior to your smart meter being installed, or when you transfer your energy supply over to us, so that we gain your explicit consent for us to collect and use your half hourly data.
 Your half hourly smart energy data will not be collected and used by us unless we get your consent to do so.